 For low-orbit satellite, energy is usually limited, the limitation of total energy consumption of RAN or 5GC NF on satellite will need to be consider as a prerequisite when considering the communication service.

-In the previous study, only service with best effort was considered with policy to limit energy consumption.
-In this release, with user preference, services with QoS requirement can also consider this kind of policy control and adjustment.
+In the previous study, only best-effort servicewas considered with policy to limit energy consumption.
+In this release, with user preference, services with QoS requirement can also consider this kind of policy control and adjustment based on energy related information.

 Besides, study on network supporting for UE energy saving is also needed.
+There are existing work and mechanisms in RAN to study how to do energy saving in RAN side, however, it’s worth study whether more aspects can be involved especially for core network interaction to further assist energy saving on UE.